lnxjedi/gopherbot/doc/DevNotes.md

 - TODO: (maybe later) clean up IncomingMessage / botContext struct to eliminate dupes from the ConnectorMessage
 - TODO: (f) skip to final (failed) task for history; may need to modify Section history breaks for non-primary pipeline tasks
 - TODO: Add tests that check behavior of UserRoster / attributes, user w/ no username, etc.
-- TODO: Add admin "monitor \<channel\>" / "stop monitoring" to DM admin with all messages to a channel similar to debug, for use in plugin devel & troubleshooting
 - TODO: Update 'Starting job xxxx' message to include arguments; e.g. 'Starting job localtrusted github.com/lnxjedi/gopherbot master'
 - TODO: Ansible playbook / Dockerfiles: /var/lib/gopherbot/(.env, custom) gopherbot:550:bin:root; custom:700:robot:robot; /opt/gopherbot/gopherbot suid robot
 - TODO: CommandOnlyUsers - to allow bots to talk to each other without matching ambient messages;